-In production plants, a relaxing characteristic is that most systems are static.
+In production plants, a relaxing characteristic is that most systems are static in the sense that physical processing units do not change.
 In contrast, there are also environments where new network nodes may appear or leave the network at any time (i.e., the network is dynamic).
 Such environments include the fleets of mobile machinery or vehicles, for instance.
-Fortunately, the network nodes of a static production system do not typically appear or disappear arbitrarily.
-Naturally, any node may temporarily lose its connectivity due to a failure, and any related network nodes should have a design that is robust enough to remain operable in such occasions.
+Fortunately, the network nodes of a typical process control system do not appear or disappear arbitrarily.
+Naturally, any node may temporarily lose its connectivitity due to a failure, and any related network nodes should have a design that is robust enough to remain operable in such occasions.
 Still, the set of available nodes is determined by the physical production equipment.
 That equipment is always installed, operated and uninstalled by plant personnel.
 Thus, the network of nodes does not change its structure very often, and the plant personnel commits those changes.